 River Oaks Theatre

-The original one screen River Oaks Dimension 150 Theatre was opened in 1969 by ABC Great States Theaters.
-It had 1,600 rocking chair seats, a large curved screen, auditorium lights on the sides of theater that were dimly lit during intermission, and a giant curtain that opened from both sides at the middle.
-This theater was classy to say the least.
-It’s premiere attraction was “100 Rifles” with Jim Brown and Raquel Welch.
+The original one screen River Oaks Dimension 150 Theatre was opened May 30, 1969 with Jim Brown in “100 Rifles”.
+It was operated by ABC Great States Theatres.
+It had 1,600 rocking chair seats, a large curved screen, auditorium lights on the sides of theatre that were dimly lit during intermission, and a giant curtain that opened from both sides at the middle.
+This theatre was classy to say the least.

 During the 1970’s 70mm & stereo sound was installed which only added to the great experience.
 Every major event film opened there and if you had a choice to see the same film there or at one of the bland, non stereo sound General Cinemas in Northwest Indiana, you usually took the drive to Calumet City.